Kayaking at George L. Smith State Park in Twin City, Georgia

-- Kayak Attack Adventures - Join Kayak Attack on the Flint River in Albany for an exciting adventure that compliments a visit to the amazing Flint RiverQuarium.
+Join Kayak Attack Adventures on the Flint River in Albany for an exciting adventure that compliments a visit to the amazing Flint RiverQuarium.
 Choose a two or five-hour adventure, exploring unique river features, near one of Georgia's Seven Natural Wonders, Radium Springs.
-Kayak Attack guides paddlers through historic downtown Albany, to fantastic fishing holes, and searching for mystical blue holes!
+Kayak Attack guides paddlers through historic downtown Albany, to fantastic fishing holes, and searching for mystical blue holes.

 George L. Smith State Park, Twin City

-Serene waters, picturesque Southern scenery and abundant wildlife encounters make this secluded water trail a must-see.
+Serene waters, picturesque Southern scenery and abundant wildlife encounters make this secluded water trail in George L. Smith State Park a must-see.
 A multitude of blue heron and white ibis, soaring and nesting above, lends a surreal, jungle-like feel to the paddle.

-- Mill Pond Kayak / George L Smith State Park - Led by the expertise of Mill Pond Kayak, paddlers tour thick stands of moss-draped cypress and tupelo near the restored Parrish Mill.
+Rent boats from the park to tour thick stands of moss-draped cypress and tupelo near the restored Parrish Mill.

 Lake Blackshear, Cordele